Calcium plays a key role in keeping our bodies healthy, not just for maintaining normal bones and teeth, but also for regulating muscle function.1

 A calcium deficiency can lead to conditions such as rickets or osteoporosis.2

-While you probably already know about its role in keeping our bones, nails and teeth strong, you may not have realised it is also essential in other functions, such as blood clotting, muscle contractions and your nervous system.3
+While you probably already know about its role in keeping our bones, nails and teeth healthy, you may not have realised it is also essential in other functions, such as:3

 Although there are plenty of vegan sources of calcium, our bodies’ absorption of calcium from these alternatives is often lower than dairy sources.4